LPology/Simple-Ajax-Uploader/README.md

 <a href="http://www.lpology.com/code/ajaxuploader/">Live Demo</a><br />
 <a href="http://www.lpology.com/code/ajaxuploader/docs.php">Full API Reference</a><br />
-<a href="http://www.lpology.com/code/ajaxuploader/progress.php">How to: Upload progress bars that work in IE9 (and older)</a>
+<a href="http://www.lpology.com/code/ajaxuploader/progress.php">How To: Upload progress bars that work in IE9 (and older)</a>

 ### Overview ###
 Simple Ajax Uploader allows developers to easily add Ajax file upload functionality to web applications.
 It abstracts away standard tasks and browser compatibility issues while preserving wide latitude for custom use.